PRECISION BUOYANCY CONTROL BENEFITS

 The underwater world is a fragile environment and unintended contact from a diver is going to cause some damage.

-This often happens on the descent, where a diver fails to achieve neutral buoyancy and fails to arrest the descent before they hit the bottom.
+This often happens on the initial descent, when a scuba diver fails to achieve neutral buoyancy before they hit the bottom and cause damage.

 After the descent, a failure to achieve proper scuba buoyancy will lead to the diver continually ‘bouncing’ off the bottom, hitting things with their fins and even having to use their hands to prevent collisions.